yk-liu/yk-liu.github.io/_posts/2018-11-01-Introduction-to-Homology/2018-11-01-Introduction-to-Homology.md

 <img src="https://raw.githubusercontent.com/yk-liu/yk-liu.github.io/master/_posts/2018-11-01-Introduction-to-Homology/assets/triangles.png" width="50%">

 These two triangles cannot be brought to overlap without flipping, neither can these two tetrahedrons without mirroring.
-Thus for every simplex we need to define an "orientation", characterized by the arrangement of the points.
-It also helps defining the boundary of simplexes.
+Thus for every simplex, we need to define an "orientation", characterized by the arrangement of the points.
+It also helps in to define the boundary of simplexes.

 $$
 (p _ {i _ 0},p _ {i _ 1},\cdots,p _ {i _ n})=\sgn (P)(p _ 0,p _ 1,\cdots,p _ n)